The Vape Mail Ban - What You Need To Know About The PACT Act

 However, there’s still some hope that this is not going to fully pass, and the current delay might be encouraging for smokers.
 While the current wording would include hemp products, the USPS decision could point to the fact that there is a rethink currently underway.

-Generally speaking, the U.S. has become a lot more tolerant of marijuana, and it doesn’t seem to make a lot of sense that they would discourage vaping marijuana in such a way, especially in the states where marijuana is legal.
+Generally speaking, the U.S. has become a lot more tolerant of smoking, and it doesn’t seem to make a lot of sense that they would discourage vaping in such a way, especially in the states where smoking is legal.

 The Outlook For Businesses